benastan/collect/README.md

 	npm install

-If you want the `collect-static` cake task in your Cakefile:
+If you want the `collect-static` cake task available from your project root, add this line to your Cakefile:

 	coffee.run fs.readFileSync('node_modules/collect/Cakefile').toString()